FRC1257/robotics-training/SNAILTalks/Robot Code & Better Practices.md

 Just a ton of loops.
 Organization is your responsibility and you have to define your own structure.

+You still can follow "guidelines" to get effective layout without reinventing the wheel.

-Top team use this, because it was the only option available back then and gives more freedom.
+Top team use Iterative, because it was the only option available when they wrote their robot framework and wanted further functionality that didn't yet exist in WPILib Command as it was still very new.

 ## Command-Based